rticommunity/rticonnextdds-examples/examples/routing_service/file_adapter/c/README.md

 ## Building C example

 In order to build this example, you need to define the variables `CONNEXTDDS_DIR` and `CONNEXTDDS_ARCH`.
-You can do so by exporting them manually, by sourcing the `rtisetenv` script for your architecture, or by passing them to the `cmake` command as arguments:
+You can do so by exporting it manually, by sourcing the `rtisetenv` script for your architecture, or by passing them to the `cmake` command as arguments: